moj-analytical-services/user-guidance/source/documentation/tools/airflow.md

 ### Create a pull request

 When you create a new pull request, Concourse will automatically try to build a Docker image from the `Dockerfile` contained in your branch.
 The image will have the tag `repository_name:branch_name`, where `repository_name` is the name of the repository and `branch_name` is the name of the branch from which you have created the pull request.
+This image will not be availble for use.

 Concourse also runs a number of tests.
 It: